OCD is a mental condition the same as depression and anxiety, and it is often linked to both of them.

 As an example, the lack of sodium intake will cause a Potassium deficiency, the same as the lack of copper will cause poor Zinc intake.

 Our Gut Bacteria Decide How Much Nutrients are Absorbed

-A study published by Washington School of Medicine concludes that regardless on the quality and quantity of our food, we need a healthy gut bacteria to absorb the much needed nutrients.
+A study published by Washington School of Medicine concludes that regardless of the quality and quantity of our food, we need a healthy gut bacteria to absorb the much-needed nutrients.
 Therefore, a healthy digestive system is vital especially that it is also the home for the immune system, which is responsible for keeping diseases at bay.

 1- Character and Spirituality